Theobragstad/ocean-adventure/README.md

 Used as an in-class example by professors for the following semester.

 Compile (all files must be in same directory):
-g++ -std=c++17 Game.cpp Inventory.cpp Player.cpp Map.cpp Boat.cpp Animal.cpp project3.cpp
+g++ -std=c++17 Game.cpp Inventory.cpp Player.cpp Map.cpp Boat.cpp Animal.cpp main.cpp

 Run:
 ./a.out